Mio Dam: Recognition and significance

+Michigan Historic Site

-MICHIGAN HISTORIC SITE: In 2005 the Mio Dam was named as a Michigan Historic Site because it was the first hydro to route excess river flow through conduits built into the foundation of the powerhouse (known as under-sluce) rather than the typical costly above-ground gated spillway.
+In 2005 the Mio Dam was named as a Michigan Historic Site because it was the first hydro to route excess river flow through conduits built into the foundation of the powerhouse (known as under-sluce) rather than the typical costly above-ground gated spillway.
 Nevertheless, in 1988 the dam was modified to meet then-current federal dam safety standards requiring an additional above-ground concrete spillway be added.

+Hydro Hall of Fame

-HYDRO HALL OF FAME: In June 2017, the Mio Dam's historically unique significance was celebrated when it was inducted into the Hydro Hall of Fame by HydroVision International recognizing the ingenuity of its initial design (conduit spillways under the powerhouse foundation) and the over 100 years of value the dam has provided.
-Its unique under-slice design was incorporated into other Consumers Power Company hydro dams including the next dam downriver from Mio, the Alcona Dam built in 1924.
+In June 2017, the Mio Dam's was inducted into the Hydro Hall of Fame by HydroVision International, recognizing the ingenuity of its initial design (conduit spillways under the powerhouse foundation) and the over 100 years of value the dam has provided.
+Its under-slice design was incorporated into other Consumers Power Company hydro dams, including the next dam downriver from Mio and the Alcona Dam, built in 1924.

+AuSable River Canoe Marathon

-AU SABLE CANOE MARATHON: The Mio dam is one of 6 dams portaged by canoe race teams during the 120-mile long overnight Au Sable River Canoe Marathon that happens each summer requiring two years to build.
+The Mio dam is one of 6 dams portaged by C-2 (two-person) canoe race teams during the 120-mile long overnight AuSable River Canoe Marathon that is held annually on the last full weekend in July.